OberstKrueger/www-oberstkrueger-com/report/health/tracking-sleep/index.md

 	<figcaption>Summaries for Day, Month, Week, and Year provided by Health</figcaption>
 </figure>

 In the past, I have used [Sleep Cycle](http://www.sleepcycle.com), but this app's method of sleep tracking presented many problems.
-Having my phone laying on the bed next to me left me nervous that I was going to roll over and knock it off of the bed, losing out on the sleep tracking and/or damaging the phone.
+Having my phone laying on the bed next to me left me nervous that I was going to roll over and knock it off the bed, losing out on the sleep tracking and/or damaging the phone.
 Sleep Cycle now uses a method that captures the sound in the room to determine restfulness, but since I am not the only one sleeping in the same bed, I worry about inaccuracies in its recording.

 Unrelated to AutoSleep, the Apple Watch makes a great alarm clock.
 The Watch is able to wake me up with a light tapping that is not jarring and also does not disturb Whitney.
 While I typically wake up on my own before I need to, this makes a great backup in case I sleep in longer than I should.